Edinburgh-Genome-Foundry/Sequeduct_demo/README.md

 The results are saved in the `results/dir3_review` directory.
 Please see the Appendix of the consensus review [PDF report](/results_example/dir3_review/n2_consensus_results/consensus_review.pdf), or the *de novo* review [PDF report](/results_example/dir3_review/n5_de_novo_results/de_novo_review.pdf) for a description.

 In this example, the feature_8 sequence is specified as HC_Amp_ccdB, which is a plasmid backbone.
+The software automatically recognises if the *de novo* assembly is in reverse complement to the reference, as noted on the top of the page.
+Moreover, the sequence assembled from reads do not (necessarily) have the same origin as our reference.

 <p align="center">
 <img alt="Report" title="EGF" src="images/review_1.png" width="600">
 </p>

+We can see that the annotations are coloured based on whether the supplied sequence is expected in the plasmid (green shows expected parts).
 DNA parts come in a carrier backbone plasmid, and this was also supplied with the name 'part_carrier'.
-We can see that in the failed cloning, this carrier was assembled instead of the intended insert.
-Upon inspection of the [*de novo* assembly FASTA](/results_example/dir3_review/n3_de_novo_assembly/trimmed/barcode12_denovo.fasta), we can see the presence of KanR, a resistance marker of the carrier plasmid, and a recognition site for the enzyme used for the assembly (BsmBI).
+We can see that in the failed cloning, this carrier, which shows as unexpected (in red), was assembled instead of the intended insert.
+Upon inspection of the [*de novo* assembly FASTA](/results_example/dir3_review/n3_de_novo_assembly/trimmed/barcode12_denovo.fasta), we can see the presence of KanR, a resistance marker of the carrier plasmid, and a recognition site for the restriction enzyme used for the assembly (BsmBI).
 We can also see that the part carrier plasmid sequence also aligns to HC_Amp_ccdB, as they have a near-identical *ori* region.

 ## Assembly